 </E1>

 Upon this successful parse of E1, it is therefore known-to-exist.
 However, because the position in the data has not changed, E1 therefore has the empty representation.
 Because E1 is empty and optional (it has XSD minOccurs='0') it is not added to the Infoset, and the temporary Infoset item for E1 containing E2 is discarded.

+Example: Complex Optional Empty Element Added to Infoset

+This example is similar, but the E1 element has a few additional DFDL properties highlighted in bold below:

+<xs:sequence dfdl:separator="|"> <!-- sequence S0 -->

+...prior schema components ...

+<xs:element name="E1" minOccurs="0"

+dfdl:initiator="("

+dfdl:terminator=")"

+dfdl:emptyValueDelimiterPolicy="both"

+dfdl:lengthKind="delimited"

+dfdl:occursCountKind="implicit">

+<xs:complexType>

+<xs:sequence dfdl:separator=";"> <!-- sequence S1 -->

+<xs:element name="E2" type="xs:string" dfdl:lengthKind="delimited"/>

+... other optional content ...

+</xs:sequence>

+</xs:complexType>

+</xs:element>

+...

+</xs:sequence>

+This changes the defintion of element E1 to have an empty representation only if the initiator and terminator are present in the data stream.

+If we have the same a data stream '...||...' where we have two adjacent S0 separators, in this case the representation of E1 does not match the empty representation, because the initiator and terminator are not present as the dfdl:emptyValueDelimiterPolicy requires.
+It also does not have the normal representation, again as the initiator and terminator are not present.
+E1's representation is absent.
+Hence, nothing is added to the infoset.

+However, if the data stream '...|()|...' is encountered, we have the two S0 separators, but between them we have the initiator and terminator of element E1.
+This satisfies the requirements for the empty representation, but it is not zero length.
+The recursive parse of E1's complex type will construct these elements (illustrated as XML):

+<E1>

+<E2></E2>

+</E1>

+These elements for E1 with E2 child would be added to the infoset.

 Element Defaults When Unparsing

 If an element is missing from the Infoset when unparsing, the possibility of applying an element default arises.
-Essentially if a required occurrence of an element is missing, then an element default will be applied if present, and the resulting item is added to the augmented Infoset
+Essentially if a required occurrence of an element is missing, then an element default will be applied if present, and the resulting item is added to the augmented Infoset (See Section 9.7)

 The rules for applying element defaults are not dependent on dfdl:occursCountKind.
-However if a required occurrence does not produce an item in the augmented Infoset after the rules have been applied then whether it is a processing error or a validation error (if enabled) is dependent on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).
+However if a required occurrence does not produce an item in the augmented Infoset after the rules have been applied then whether it is a Processing Error or a validation error (if enabled) is dependent on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).

-There are two main cases to consider.
+There are two cases to consider.

 Simple element